pzacha/Space_Science/README.md

 * SSB2Sun_position - position of Solar System Barycentre relative to Sun.
 * SSB_movement - visualization of the main contributors causing SSB movement.
 * Venus_position - calculation of phase angle between Moon and Venus.
-* celestial_bodies_coords - computation of celestial bodies coordinates.
+* inner_planets_coords - computation of inner planets spherical coordinates.

 ## Status
 Project is: _in progress_